sforshee/sforshee.github.io/_posts/2016-03-22-ubiquiti-edgerouter-lite-setup-part-6-odds-and-ends.markdown

 # Static DHCP Mappings

-Sometimes it's useful to assign a known IPv4 address to specific machines.
+Sometimes it's useful to assign known IPv4 addresses to specific machines.
 This example demonstrates how to set this up.

 {% highlight console %}